-Outside corners will always be joined using a mitered cut, and in the case of crown, a compound mitered cut will be required to make the union.
+Outside corners will always be joined using a mitered cut, and in the case of crown molding, a compound mitered cut will be required to make the union.
 On this page you'll find instructions for cutting and installing standard 52° crown molding using both mitered and coped joints.
 Included are the angle setting for a compound miter saw and step-by-step procedure for hanging the molding.

-To form the angles required to install crown molding the wood must be cut in two directions at once; first it must be beveled and second it must be mitered.
-These angles can be cut with a standard miter saw by holding the board at the proper, slanting position against the back of the saw fence, and setting the blade for the necessary angle.
+To form the angles required to install crown molding, the wood must be cut in two directions at once.
+First it must be beveled and second it must be mitered.
+These two directions can be cut with a standard miter saw by holding the board flat against the fence and table, and setting the blade to the proper angle.
 This can be a bit tricky to get an accurate cut and dangerous as you have to hold the piece with your hand to prevent any shifting during the cutting process.

 A better solution is to use a compound miter saw which makes it possible to cut these complicated angles simply by setting two pre-marked guides on the tool.
 With this method, the crown can be cut while laying flat on the table because the blade tilts to the necessary beveled position instead of having to prop the board up manually.